Alex Jones: Personal life

-Jones has three children with his former wife Kelly Jones.
+Jones has three children with his former wife Kelly Jones (née Nichols).
 The couple divorced in March 2015.
 In 2017, Kelly sought sole or joint custody of their children due to her ex-husband's behavior.
-She claimed "he's not a stable person" and "I'm concerned that he is engaged in felonious behavior, threatening a member of Congress" (Adam Schiff).
+She asserted that "he's not a stable person" and she was "concerned that he is engaged in felonious behavior, threatening a member of Congress [Adam Schiff]".
 His attorney responded by claiming that "he's playing a character" and describing him as a "performance artist".
 On his show, Jones denied playing a character and he called his show "the most bona fide, hard-core, real McCoy thing there is, and everybody knows it"; whereas in court, Jones clarified that he generally agreed with his attorney's statement, but that he disagreed with the media's interpretation of the term "performance artist".
 Kelly was awarded the right to decide where their children live while he maintains visitation rights.
 In April 2020, a state district judge denied an emergency motion by Kelly to secure custody of their daughters for the next two weeks after Jones led a rally at the Capitol, where he was mobbed by supporters and called COVID-19 a hoax.
+In 2023, after a 2008 audioclip of Jones berating his then wife was obtained by the Daily Mail, Kelly claimed that Jones was "a total racist" regarding her Jewish heritage, claiming that her genes were "flawed".

 His son, Rex Jones, has worked for InfoWars.

-Jones married Erika Wulff Jones in 2017 and they have one child.
+His father, David Jones, is involved in InfoWars's business, and previously handled human resources tasks for his son, according to his testimony in a deposition.

+Jones married Erika Wulff in 2017; they have one child.
+In February 2023, the Southern Poverty Law Center (SPLC) reported on text messages that appeared to corroborate a September 2022 Rolling Stone story reporting that Jones may have spied on Wulff in 2019.
+In the texts reviewed by the SPLC, Jones told his security employee to monitor Wulff, expressing concern that she was cheating on him.

+During Jones's 2017 custody trial, Dr. Alissa Sherry, the case manager for his family therapy sessions, testified that he had been diagnosed with narcissistic personality disorder.